 - Please refer to Install drivers for programmers and debuggers .

 Debugging involves two phases:

-Please note that, on the MSP430G2 LaunchPad and the chipKIT Uno32, the debugging session interferes with the output to the serial console.
-Don't use
+On the MSP430G2 LaunchPad and the chipKIT Uno32, the debugging session interferes with the output to the serial console.

-On the other LaunchPads, the serial console is not affected by the debugging session, as the USB connection acts as a hub for the programmer, the debugger and the serial console.
+On the other LaunchPad boards, the serial console is not affected by the debugging session, as the USB connection acts as a hub for the programmer, the debugger and the serial console.